LEARN MORE Accept Cookie Policy

 Some genetic variants, or differences in your DNA, cause your body to process a medicine more slowly than the average person.
 This may mean that you need less of a medicine or that it stays in your body longer.
 Other variants cause your body to process a medicine faster.
 That may mean you need a larger dose or that it leaves your body faster.

-It is important to remember that your results from All of Us are research results.
+It is important to remember that DNA results from All of Us are research results.
 Before using these results in your care, they will need to be confirmed with a clinical test.
-Genetics alone does not determine whether a medicine is appropriate for someone.
-Weight, health, diet, and other medicines can affect how the body processes medicine.

 Medicine and Your DNA Report Gene List